IndomieGorengSatu/Mie/README.md

-## It's difficult to say what my wife does, she sells sea shells by the sea shore.
+## For Valentine's day, I decided to get my wife some beads for an abacus.
+It's the little things that count.